COMPUTING AND AI: HUMANISTIC PERSPECTIVES FROM MIT

 The rapid rise of human language

-New paper by Shigeru Miyagawa suggests people quickly started speaking in a now-familiar form.
+Paper by Shigeru Miyagawa suggests people quickly started speaking in a now-familiar form.

 Why children confuse simple words